 Before working for TFFT, I worked as a family portrait photographer.
-The opportunity to create images for families is a blessing, and I love that
+The opportunity to create images for families is a blessing, and I love that the resulting images become personal artwork and family heirlooms for their children and grandchildren.

 I now work for The Foundation For Tomorrow as Director of Communication and Donor Development.
 My work for TFFT initially began as a photography assignment, but when that project came to a close